jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

     }

 The logic should be pretty easy to follow.
-The code grabs the value of the active parameter.
-Then, it sets up a map to hold properties.
-If the active flag is being set to true, the date property is added to the map.
+The code grabs the value of the `active` parameter.
+Then, it sets up a `Map` to hold properties.
+If the active flag is being set to `true`, the date property is added to the `Map`.
 The last part of the method just checks to see whether the aspect needs to be added or not.
 If so, the aspect can be added and the properties set in a single call.